zship/deferreds.js/doc/mixin/findSeries.md

 ## findSeries

-Determines the first value in `list` for which `iterator` resolves to `true`.
-`iterator` is called on each item in the list in order, waiting for the {Promise} object returned from `iterator` to resolve before proceeding.
+Determines the first value in `list` for which `iterator` is fulfilled to `true`. `iterator` is called on each item in the list in order, waiting for the {Promise} object returned from `iterator` to be fulfilled before proceeding.

 ### Iterator